USS Sea Owl: World War II

 Sea Owl got underway for her third and final war patrol on 20 May in concert with Puffer and Tirante (SS-420).
 This patrol was concentrated in the Yellow and East China Seas and was devoted to both lifeguard duties and offensive patrol.

 After 19 days, two Japanese destroyers were contacted and six torpedoes were fired from a perfect set-up.
 The first torpedo hit one of the destroyers in her magazine amidships, blowing her up in the water and allowing the other torpedoes to pass under the target and miss.
-The other destroyer joined forces with two patrol craft and vengefully dropped 84 depth charges during the following 14 hours but inflicted no material damage.
+The other destroyer joined forces with two patrol craft and dropped 84 depth charges during the following 14 hours but inflicted no material damage.The IJN vessel destroyed was the corvette Kaibokan 41 (745 tons) in Tsushima Strait, southeast of Mokpo, Korea in position 34°22'N, 128°11'E.

 Four days later, Sea Owl, in a gun attack, destroyed a large, rice-laden, four-masted schooner from which she captured two prisoners of war.
 On 2 July, she rescued six downed aviators after a 135 nmi race against darkness.
 All six were treated for wounds and were included in the crew for the remainder of the patrol.

 When the Japanese surrendered on 15 August, Sea Owl was in Pearl Harbor preparing for her fourth war patrol.